v-v/BiDNN/README.md

 * Lasagne (tested under version 0.2.dev1)
 * NumPy
 * SciPy (solely for L2 normalization)
-* scikit-learn (solely to load and write LibSVM formatted files - not needed if used as a python module)
+* scikit-learn (solely to load and write LIBSVM formatted files - not needed if used as a python module)

 Citing
 ======